bnclabs/gson/docs/collate.md

 Encoding Nil, Boolean
 ---------------------

-nil, true, and false are encoded as single byte.
+Types `nil, true, and false` are encoded as single byte.
+Types `string` value will be encoded into UTF-8 format before collating it.

 **Encoding Number**